MicrosoftDocs/query-docs/query-languages/dax/iscrossfiltered-function-dax.md

 ---
 # ISCROSSFILTERED

 Returns TRUE when the specified table or column is cross-filtered.
-Otherwise returns FALSE.

 ## Syntax